BLE-LTER/ble-handbook/handbook.md

 - Update the Box spreadsheet under Beaufort LTER/Personnel
 - Update the LTER Network's list ([see instructions](https://lter.github.io/im-manual/site-personnel))
 - Update our website display
-- Update metabase in several places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project for core personnel).
+- Update metabase in several places (lter_metabase."ListPeople" and mb2eml_r.boilerplate.project for core personnel).
 They might not have an entry in metabase yet.
 - Update appropriate mailing lists

 <a id="mailing-list-admin"></a>